 SLAPP lawsuits can target a wide variety of political activity, including reporting violations of law, writing government officials, attending public hearings, circulating petitions and lobbying for legislation.
 The public interests implicated by these activities are likewise varied, ranging from zoning, health and safety, and environmental protection to public education, animal welfare, and taxation.

 After recognizing the growing threat that these SLAPPs posed, numerous states adopted anti-SLAPP statutes—laws specifically designed to protect a citizen’s right of petition and free speech when faced with such lawsuits.
-These statutes provide a framework for courts to determine early in litigation whether the plaintiff is complaining of a legitimate legal wrong or simply bring a frivolous case to chill the defendant’s exercise of constitutional rights.
+These statutes provide a framework for courts to determine early in litigation whether the plaintiff is complaining of a legitimate legal wrong or simply bringing a frivolous case to chill the defendant’s exercise of constitutional rights.

 Colorado enacted its own version of an anti-SLAPP statute in July 2019, codified as section 13-20-1101, C.R.S., to address and reduce abuse stemming from SLAPP litigation.
 In enacting this statute, the Colorado General Assembly found and declared “that it is in the public interest to encourage continued participation in matters of public significance and that this participation should not be chilled through abuse of the judicial process.”
 The purpose of Colorado’s anti-SLAPP statute is “to encourage and safeguard the constitutional rights of persons to petition, speak freely, associate freely, and otherwise participate in government to the maximum extent permitted by law and, at the same time, to protect the rights of persons to file meritorious lawsuits for demonstrable injury.”